renhiyama/smux/README.md

 ### How to Run
 1. Clone the repository
 2. Download Nodejs and download the dependencies
 3. Run `npm run tw` to build the css.
-Ctrl+C to stop the process.
-4. `./geticons.sh` to download the icons.
-5. `npm run dev` to start the development server.
+6. `npm run dev` to start the development server.